- Follow me on Spotify

 But most importantly, look at those qualities within Donald.
 Find out where you are, that quality in your life and often it’s the one quality which you swear to God that you do not have in you.
 That triggers you the most, but you do have it.
 So find out where you can see a time in your life where you have acted with that same trait, that same quality, and then you’ll go, “oh, okay.
 I’m no longer triggered by you, Donald, because I have owned that within myself.”
 And you can use this with all relationships.
 It’s so liberating, right?
 So there you go.
 I hope it helps with your family dinners.

 Emily Kelly, “Please do a podcast on network marketing.”
 All right.
 Maybe one day I will, but I will just say I believe network marketing is the most powerful business model in the world and if you have an uncomfortable feeling about it, it just means you don’t understand it.
 It’s that simple.
-I can tell you from our path to freedom and our path to wellness teams, our doTERRA business, which this month we are aiming to hit a whole new level, which is very exciting.
+I can tell you from our My Wellness Essentials and our My Wellness Essentials teams, our doTERRA business, which this month we are aiming to hit a whole new level, which is very exciting.
 I can tell you it is phenomenal.
 It is so much fun on so many levels.
 It is so freaking challenging in terms of personal growth.
 Do not do network marketing if you’re not ready to grow as a person.
 Simple.
 It’s a personal growth business.
 You get to create financial freedom and grow as a person.
 Hello, who doesn’t want that?
 So yes, I will do a podcast on that one day, but I will just say now, if anyone’s sitting on the fence with a network marketing business, put aside any reservations you have, stay open and have a look.

 There was so much beauty in this business model.
 It’s life changing.
-You can check out our doTERRA team, Path to freedom, at melissaambrosini.com/freedom.
+You can check out our doTERRA team, My Wellness Essentials, at mywellnessessentials.net.
 It’s pretty freaking awesome.

 Alright, Sarah Swift.
 “Hello.
 I greatly admire your work.
 My question is, what role do you believe luck plays in life?
 Do you believe in being in the right place at the right time?
 Thank you for all you do.
 Sarah.”